Church history can be a journey through doctrinal

 1699 - Priests of the Quebec Seminary of Foreign Missions established a mission among the

-Tamaroa Indians at Cahokia in what is now the state of Illinois
+Tamaroas at Cahokia in what is now the state of Illinois.

-1700 - After a Swedish missionary's sermon to an Indian tribe in Pennsylvania, one Native
+1700 - After a Swedish missionary's sermon to an indigenous tribe in Pennsylvania, one

 Swedish church in America printed in 1731.
 The interchange later inspired Benjamin Franklin's

-1702 - George Keith, Scotch Quaker, arriveed in America as a missionary of the
+1702 - George Keith, Scotch Quaker, arrived in America as a missionary of the

 1703 - The Society for the Propagation of the Gospel in Foreign Parts expanded to the West